Western Living Magazine

 This craft beer and kitchen is your go-to spot for local brew.
 With 20 house-made beers on tap, a creative cocktail list and a unique menu of quality pub fare (think gourmet hot dogs, a poutine bar and variations on Southern fried chicken sandwiches), Copper Brewing is the place to be any day of the week.
 Dogs will love it too on the pet-friendly patio.

 For stronger spirits, head to Luckhurst Farm & Distillery.
-Crafting vodka, gin, limoncello and whiskey, there are a few options to sip the spirits, whether it’s straight up, to cocktail samples or purchasing a full-sized cocktail on the outdoor picnic area.
+Crafting vodka, gin, limoncello and whisky, there are a few options to sip the spirits, whether it’s straight up, to cocktail samples or purchasing a full-sized cocktail on the outdoor picnic area.
 Don’t miss the family farm either (also a bookable venue), home to chickens, mini fainting goats, ducks, honeybees, giant rabbits and miniature horses.

 While technically Meadow Vista is a winery, it also isn’t in the traditional sense—and that’s what makes this crafter a great place to sample its award-winning mead.
 Aside from honey wine tastings, check out the Meadow Vista Bistro for some light bites to accompany the honey wine or go on a bee tour to learn about beekeeping and the farm.

 Okanagan Spirits started by distilling premium vodka and gin that reflect the local terroir.
 The company has since grown, with locations in Kelowna and Vernon, and even started making Canada’s first genuine absinthe in 2007.
-From drop-in tastings to curated tours (for whiskey lovers, gin aficionados and more), there’s a long list of staff picks, new releases and award-winning spirits to sample and shop.
+From drop-in tastings to curated tours (for whisky lovers, gin aficionados and more), there’s a long list of staff picks, new releases and award-winning spirits to sample and shop.

 With apple orchards in the Okanagan Valley, Wards’ Cider in Southeast Kelowna crafts gluten-free, organic, local ciders.
 Head to the tasting room to try the local ciders on offer, or shop online from the traditional craft ciders, cocktail ciders and low-calorie tea-infused ciders.
 This local cidery has been growing for over a century, with original trees planted in the early 1900s still giving fruit today.